loldenburg/datalayertest/README.md

 contains errors.
 Filter the logs for "Exceptions" to see all failed tests.
 ![img.png](img.png)

-## Gulp Workflows
+## Gulp Workflows to automatically build the Test Maps after changes

 Gulp Workflows are used to automatically put all the pieces together without tedious copy-paste effort.
-Run `npm install` to install the necessary libraries and dependencies from package.json.
+Run `npm install` once to install the necessary libraries and dependencies from package.json.

 ### Full Build
+After changing a test definition or a helper function, simply run `gulp build` from your terminal.
+After that, you only need to
+a) copy the updated `tealium-iq/extensions/eventMapAndHelpers.js` to the corresponding Extension in Tealium iQ.
+b) update your Tealium Function with updated `tealium-functions/unit_tests.js` file.

+### More Details
+If you want to find out more about the Gulp Workflows, read on.

-Run `gulp build` to
+`gulp build` actually does the following things:

+1. update the shared helper functions (including the functions used for "Function Matches" tests) used by both Mocha and Tealium Functions
-* generate concatenated Event Map JS Object and JSON files as well as minified versions of them
+2. generate a concatenated Event Map JS Object by concatenating all .json files (all test schemas) in `shared/globals`
+3. Inserts both the as well as minified versions of them and inserts them also into `extensions/eventMapAndHelpers.js` Extension
-* insert the updated Event Map into the Tealium Function (`functions/unit_test.js`)
+4. Insert the updated Event Map into the Tealium Function (`functions/unit_test.js`)
-* update the helper functions in both the Mocha Extension and the Tealium Function

 The following explains each of the `build` actions:

-### Generate concatenated Event Map File

-Concatenates all JSON test schemas into one file (`shared/templates/eventMap.js` and `...json`).

-After changing any test definition, you can run this task individually via `gulp generateEventMap`.

-### Insert updated Event Map into Tealium Function (unit_test.js)

-`gulp updateTFMap`
-This updates the Tealium Function (unit_test.js) with `eventMap.min.js`.

-### Update shared Helper Functions
+#### 1. Update shared Helper Functions

 The client-side Mocha tests share most Helper functions with the server-side Tealium functions.
 To avoid duplicate maintenance effort, the shared functions are located in `shared/templates/helpers.js`.
 Only edit them there.

-After updates to the helper functions, this task re-inserts them (in minified form) into the MochaChai Extension and the Tealium Function (unit_test.js).
-You can trigger it via
+After updates to the helper functions, this task also re-inserts them (in minified form) into the Tealium Function ( unit_test.js).

+You can trigger the task individually via `gulp updateHelpers`.

+#### 2 and 3.
+Generate concatenated Event Map & Helpers Files

+Concatenates all JSON test schemas and Helper Functions into one file (`shared/templates/eventMap.js` and `eventMapAndHelpers.js` plus minified versions).
+The `eventMapAndHelpers.min.js` is also copied to `tealium-iq/extensions/eventMapAndHelpers.js`.
+After that, you can simply copy the code from there to the "Event Map & Helpers" Extension in Tealium.

+#### 4. Insert updated Event Map into Tealium Function (unit_test.js)

+Updates the Tealium Function (unit_test.js) with `eventMap.min.js`.
-`gulp updateHelpers`
+`gulp updateTFMap`

-### Don't forget to update Tealium itself

-After running any of the tasks above, make sure to update the actual Tealium Function Code in the Tealium Customer Data Hub and the Tealium iQ MochaChai Extension with the updated code.

 ## Support / Questions